 The amount of cash dividends to be paid on the Common Shares, if any, will be subject to the discretion of the Board of Directors and may vary depending on a variety of factors, including, without limitation, results of operations, fluctuations in commodity prices, business performance, foreign exchange rates, production levels, expected capital expenditure requirements, debt and working capital levels, the taxability of Alvopetro, ability to raise capital, and the satisfaction of liquidity and solvency tests imposed by the Business Corporations Act (Alberta) for the declaration and payment of dividends.
 There can be no guarantee that Alvopetro will maintain its dividend policy and, even where dividends continue that such dividends will continue at the current rate.
-The Credit Facility provides that dividends are not permitted if the Corporation is in default, the payment of such distribution would cause an event of default or the payment of such dividend would reduce the Corporation's cash balance below \$2.5 million.

 The following table sets forth the amount of cash dividends declared per Common Share for the periods indicated.
-No amounts were declared in the years ended December 31, 2020 or December 31, 2019.
+No amounts were declared in the years ended December 31, 2020 or earlier.
+Alvopetro declared a total of \$12.7 million dividends in 2022 and \$4.1 million dividends in 2021 for an aggregate of \$0.48 per Common Share declared from September 2021 to December 31, 2022.
 All dividends declared and paid are in U.S. dollars.
-The dividend declared in Q3 2021 was paid in October 2021.
-The dividend declared in Q4 2021 was paid in January 2022.
+The dividend declared in Q4 are paid in January of the following year.

-\$ per share Q1 Q2 Q3 Q4 Annual Total 2021 - - 0.06 0.06 0.12
+\$ per share Q1 Q2 Q3 Q4 Annual Total

+2021 - - 0.06 0.06 0.12

+2022 0.08 0.08 0.08 0.12 0.36